Android PTT Key Support Using Bluetooth 2.0/3.0

 For suppliers with an Apple licensed MFi hardware accessory, Zello iOS will support your hardware push-to-talk button using the ASCII serial control commands above for the control protocol "com.zello.control.ptt".

-iOS PTT Key Support Using Bluetooth v4.0/LE
+iOS and Android PTT Key Support Using Bluetooth v4.0/LE

 For adding specialized PTT key support to Zello for iOS devices, Zello recommends Bluetooth 4.0 also known as Bluetooth LE.
 The feature is available on all Apple iOS 6 and above.
 LE is short for Low Energy, some compatible devices can be used daily for a year on before replacing batteries.
+Android devices can also use Bluetooth LE to trigger PTT on Zello.

 To support Zello please implement the following: